Bjartur-I-Dali-Udbo/modernF1/README.md

 - First and last name of driver.

 Drivers used to be able to share a seat and swap during tire changes - this happened regularily in the earlier years of Formula 1 World Championship.
 So there are instances of drivers having multiple finish positions as they contributed in more than one car at the same race.

+## Data not used
+- 1950-1960 Indianapolis 500
+ - Only Nino Farina entered the Indianapolis 500 while driving a full season in F1, while most Indianapolis 500 teams did not participate in F1 at all.
+Thus are these results not included in the analysis.